 Classic French Clafoutis (pronounced klah/foo/TEE) was made popular in America by Julia Child.
 Her recipe with cherries is still the most copied.
 However, to make this dessert Keto, Joanie substituted for the recipe’s carb-laden flour, sugar, and powdered sugar.
 Instead, she used almond flour, erythritol, and Sukrin Melis.
 Bakers in Southern France, where the Clafoutis originated, would leave the pits in the cherries for enhanced flavor.
 Joanie pitted her cherries for safety.
 I think she likes to use her Oxo Cherry Pitter.

 Cherries are the main component of a Clafoutis, or “Clafoutis aux Cerises.”
 Joanie added the blueberries for this version.
+Another delicious Keto dessert we love, and you should try, is our Keto Blueberry with Pecans.
 Actually, when you use a mix of berries it would be called a “Flaugnarde.”
 Regardless, most would recognize the dish as simply a Clafoutis.
 French chefs would also use a lighter pale Bigarreau cherry.
 Darker Bing Cherries are abundant here and will taste great, as well.

 Almond and cherries go so well together, so Joanie added almond extract with the traditional vanilla extract.
 If you are less worried about the carbs, try a little amoretto instead of the extract.
 But, the remainder of the ingredients are traditional for making a pancake batter – only low carb.
 Joanie also adds a little baking powder to create a more cake-like rise.